posth4/pythonpractice/README.md

 # pythonpractice

- A nice place to store python practice code
+A nice place to store python practice code.

+I hope to become a better programmer.